Aditya10403/Java/README.md

 # Getting Started with Java 👨🏻‍💻

 ## Introduction to Java

-Java is a computer programming language that is concurrent, class-based and object-oriented.
+Java is a high-level, class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.
+It is a general-purpose programming language intended to let programmers write once, run anywhere (WORA), meaning that compiled Java code can run on all platforms that support Java without the need to recompile.

+The Green Team, consisting of James Gosling, Mike Sheridan, and Patrick Naughton, initiated the Java language project in June 1991.

 ## Types of Java Platforms